sharonrumsey/sprint-3/docs/info.md

   Google Map:

-  Website - www.spamillenial.co.nz
+  Website - www.spa-millenial.co.nz
   Facebook:
-  Twitte:
+  Twitter: @spa-millineial
-  Email:
+  Email: spa-info@millineial.co.nz
   Phone:

+  Book an appointment online:  link to book appt and if wish select a specific person to provide services

+  Want to give the gift of relaxation? - Purchase a gift certificate for a loved one or friend - link

 Hours of Operation:
   Monday to Friday 7AM to 8PM